Despite vision loss, Lawrence trumpeter rocks the tournament

 From the Star Spangled Banner to Smoke on the Water, Nathanael and his bandmates provide the soundtrack to the tournament.
 It can be scary to be in big spaces and around big crowds when you can't see well, but that's not holding Nathanael back.
 Being with friends and serenading fans is what makes the teen the happiest.

-"I didn't put my name is a lottery for this," says Batson.
+"I didn't put my name is a lottery for this," Batson said.
 "I'm not asking for this, it happened to me.
 I can't give it back.
 So yeah, it's kind of bad at times, but I just keep a smile on my face and keep on moving forward."

 Nathanael and his friends may not be on the court, but they're a big part of the tournament for Lawrence.
 From the court to the crowd, the Bulldogs bring the noise, and the beautiful music.